keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

   </figure>
 </div>

-Lots of other fun and kind of silly possibilities were discussed.
+Lots of other fun possibilities were discussed.
 We compiled research both on what had worked for us in the past and what other media outlets were doing to make related content more visible.
 The options kind of ran the gamut or what was possible: text links, teaser rolls, simplified teasers, images, stylized images.
 It was kind of all over the place.
 Based on our research and some of the notes we took, I started playing around in Sketch trying to see what some of those ideas might look like.

 <figure class="container__image container__break">
   <img src="https://ktportfolio-cdn.sirv.com/img/at-CYO-Detail.png?progressive=true&png.optimize=true" alt="concepts for choose your own content adventure." />